• Target level of study

 Program

-In M2 the courses are :
+In M2, the courses are:

-The first year of the endorsement includes:
+The first year of the major includes:

-2. Environmental and Biodiversity Management (core curriculum) initial and continuing education ;
+2. Environmental and biodiversity management (core curriculum) initial and continuing education;

 Read more